scaleway/serverless-scaleway-functions/README.md

 ## Info

-`serverless info` command gives you informations your current deployement state in JSON format.
+The `serverless info` command gives you information about your functions' or containers' current deployement state in JSON format.

-## Documentation and useful Links
+## Documentation and useful links

 - [Official Scaleway Serverless Functions Documentation](https://www.scaleway.com/en/docs/compute/functions/api-cli/fun-uploading-with-serverless-framework/)
 - [Official Scaleway Serverless Containers Documentation](https://www.scaleway.com/en/docs/compute/containers/api-cli/cont-uploading-with-serverless-framework/)
 - [Serverless Framework documentation](https://serverless.com)
 - [Scaleway Cloud Provider](https://scaleway.com)
-- [Examples/Templates](https://github.com/scaleway/serverless-scaleway-functions/blob/master/examples) for different runtimes on Scaleway Functions
+- [Examples and templates](https://github.com/scaleway/serverless-scaleway-functions/blob/master/examples) for different runtimes on Scaleway Functions

 ## Contributing

-This plugin is developed and maintained by the `Scaleway Serverless Team`, but we welcome pull requests and issues, and are available to chat on our [Community Slack Channels](https://scaleway-community.slack.com/) #serverless-containers and #serverless-functions.
+This plugin is developed and maintained by the `Scaleway Serverless Team`, but we welcome pull requests and issues, and are available to chat on our [Community Slack Channels](https://scaleway-community.slack.com/): #serverless-containers and #serverless-functions.

-General information on developing Serverless Framework plugins can be found [here](https://www.serverless.com/framework/docs/guides/plugins/creating-plugins).
+For general information about developing Serverless Framework, refer to the Serverless Framework [plugins documentation](https://www.serverless.com/framework/docs/guides/plugins/creating-plugins).

-To run Serverless Framework with your local checkout of this plugin, you can modify the `serverless.yml` for one or more functions as follows:
+To run Serverless Framework with a local checkout of this plugin, you can modify the `serverless.yml` for one or more functions as follows:

 ```yaml
 ...